-Among the created encoder models, the best performance was given by the encoder model, which uses a CNN backbone similar to the 'LASTRO-EPFL' model, from the Bologna Lens Challenge \citep{Schaefer_2018}.
-Here, we present the best two architectures: Lens Detector 15 and Lens Detector 16, that outperformed all the other models during our analysis.
+Among the created encoder models, the best performance was given by the encoder model that uses a CNN backbone similar to the LASTRO-EPFL model, from the Bologna Lens Challenge \citep{Schaefer_2018}.
+Here we present the two best architectures: Lens Detector 15 and Lens Detector 16, which outperformed all the other models during our analysis.

-The model Lens Detector 15 was first trained for 300 epochs with an initial learning rate of $\alpha = 10^{-4}$ and again trained for another 100 epochs starting with a learning rate of $\alpha = 10^{-5}$.
-This version of the Lens Detector gave high scores in all three evaluation metrics for the challenge.
+Lens Detector 15 was first trained for 300 epochs with an initial learning rate of $\alpha = 10^{-4}$ and again trained for another 100 epochs starting with a learning rate of $\alpha = 10^{-5}$.
+This version of the lens detector gave high scores in all three evaluation metrics for the challenge.
 The architecture of Lens Detector 15 is given in Fig. \ref{fig:Lens_Detector}.
 In the spirit of reproducible research, our code for Lens Detector 15 is publicly available\footnote{\hyperlink{https://github.com/hareesht23/Lens-Detector}{https://github.com/hareesht23/Lens-Detector}}.

-The Lens Detector 16 was created by stacking two Lens Detector 15 models parallel and combining their outputs through an additional dense layer connected to a single neuron to give the output.
-The architecture of the model Lens Detector 16 is shown in Fig. \ref{fig:Lens_Detector 16}.
-The Lens Detector 16 was first trained for 100 epochs with an initial learning rate of $\alpha = 10^{-4}$ and again trained for another 100 epochs starting with a learning rate of $\alpha = 5\times 10^{-5}$.
+Lens Detector 16 was created by stacking two Lens Detector 15 models in parallel and combining their outputs through an additional dense layer connected to a single neuron to give the output.
+The architecture of Lens Detector 16 is shown in Fig. \ref{fig:Lens_Detector 16}.
+Lens Detector 16 was first trained for 100 epochs with an initial learning rate of $\alpha = 10^{-4}$ and again trained for another 100 epochs starting with a learning rate of $\alpha = 5\times 10^{-5}$.
 Furthermore, the model was trained for 50 epochs with $\alpha = 10^{-5}$ and after that with $ \alpha = 5\times 10^{-6}$ for another 200 epochs.

-Similar to the Lens Detector 15, we created the model 'Space Lens Detector' to identify strong lenses from the space-based dataset.
-Space Lens Detector has a similar structure as Lens Detector 15.
-The only difference was the use of four heads in the encoder layers.
-The model was trained with an initial learning rate of $\alpha = 10^{-4}$ using the 10-fold validation and iterating for 20 epochs in each fold.
+We created the Space Lens Detector model to identify strong lenses from the space-based dataset.
+The Space Lens Detector has a similar structure to Lens Detector 15.
+The only difference is the use of four heads in the encoder layers.
+The model was trained with an initial learning rate of $\alpha = 10^{-4}$ using the ten-fold validation and iterating for 20 epochs in each fold.

-\subsection{Metrics for Evaluation}
+\subsection{Metrics for evaluation}